 infringement – a breach, violation, or infraction of an agreement or rule, especially of a copyright or patent.

 inherent noise – the residual noise produced by an audio device.
-Inherent noise is caused internally by thermal vibrations, random disturbances, and other variations, and externally by electrical signals and radio frequency interence.
-Equipment can be designed to minimize inherent moise through shielding and other means, but it cannot be eliminated completely.
+Inherent noise is caused internally by thermal vibrations, random disturbances, and other variations, and externally by electrical signals and radio frequency inteference.
+Equipment can be designed to minimize inherent noise through shielding and other means, but it cannot be eliminated completely.
 Inherent noise contributes to the noise floor of an audio signal.

 initial reflection – the first sound or echo in the early reflections of reverberation to reach a listener.
 An initial reflection is a reflection that bounces off only one surface.
 Early reflections are less distinct than the original sound, but tend to be more distinct than late reflections, which are more diffuse.
 Also called a first reflection.

 inMusic Brands, Inc – a company headquartered in Cumberland, Rhode Island, that owns a family of brands of musical instruments, pro audio products, consumer electronics, and live sound products.
 Brands include Akai Professional, Alesis, Denon, M-Audio, Marantz Professional, Numark, Sonivox, and others.

 input section – the input modules for all the channels on a console.

 input sensitivity – a control on some amplifiers, mixers, and other electronic devices that allows you to adjust the sensitivity of the incoming signal to match more closely the output of the device being connected.
 Unlike a gain control, it only attenuates the input signal—it does not boost it.
 Adjusting an input sensitivity control to its maximum simply results in unity gain.

 ins and outs – (1) The technique of layering a second vocaltake on top of a previous take, but only doubling certain words or phrases, typically those that need emphasis or embellishment.
 (2) Input/Output.